bernieplug/plugable-btaps/README.rst

 TO DO
 _____
-The following features are not currently supported:
+The following features and items are still to come:
  - NFControl (Device proximity on/off functionality)
  - Security PIN
+ - Better error handling
+ - Better documentation
+ - Mac OS X support

 OS Support
 __________